reza-nikzad/bigdata/README.md

  - Songs MetaData Model.

 ## Data preprocessing:
- - Main characteristics and relative features to our questions:
+ - Main characteristics and relative features to our questions.
- - Pruning the dataset.(removing empty rows)
+ - Pruning the dataset(Removing empty rows).
- - Removing musics from the user dataset which are not in the dataset
+ - Removing musics from the user dataset which are not in the dataset.

 ## Research Questions: (Recommending music)